+Inspired by a traditional bibimbop, this sticky chicken recipe is loaded with flavor.
 Bibimbop is a traditional Korean dish that consists of rice, chili paste, sauteed veggies and some type of cooked or sliced meat.
 Normally served in a hot stone bowl, the heat from the stone cooks the rice until it is nice and crispy on the bottom.
 As a finishing touch, it is traditional to top the dish with a fried egg for some extra texture and flavor.

-Inspired by a traditional bibimbop, this sticky chicken and rice bowl is loaded with flavor.
-Easy to make and totally customizable you’re going to love this recipe.
+Easy to make and totally customizable, you’re going to love this sticky chicken recipe.
 I tried to include some of the more traditional elements, but also wanted to give it a Healthyish twist.

 For example, I added pickled cucumbers and onion for a little extra flavor.
 Please note, that the pickled cucumbers and onions taste best if they can marinate in the rice vinegar mixture for at least an hour before using.
 However, they will stay fresh in an airtight container refrigerated for up to five days.

 I also included a side of kimchi.
 If you’re not familiar with kimchi, it is fermented pickled cabbage.
 It’s normally very spicy which tastes so good with the rice, and sticky chicken.
 For this recipe, I used chicken thighs.
 The chicken thighs are so much more flavorful than the chicken breasts.
 They also get a nice crispy sear on the outside which tastes great with the light brown sauce.
 Next, I sautéed some shiitake mushrooms for an extra pop of umami.
 As a finishing touch, I sliced some creamy avocado and fresh chopped cilantro to bring everything together.